vomyrak/PGRCameraTest/README.md

 GUI working in progress

 ## Important Update
-$The order of the arguments taken by functions that set light values have been changed$
-$From (r, g, b, r2, g2, b2) to (r, r2, g, g2, b, b2) to standardise with the protocol$
-$Used by the power units.$
+*The order of the arguments taken by functions that set light values have been changed From (r, g, b, r2, g2, b2) to (r, r2, g, g2, b, b2) to standardise with the protocol Used by the power units.

-$This change in addition to the changes made to internal indexing helps to avoid switching$
-$Between two different ways of indexing light values that existed in previous code$
+*This change in addition to the changes made to internal indexing helps to avoid switching Between two different ways of indexing light values that existed in previous code